ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 1.md

 >
 >If you can, with some confidence, reject $H_0$, then it has to be the case that there is a likelihood that the true $\phi$ is different than zero.

-We can now put together then general structure that most hypothesis testing follow one way or another.
+We can now put together the general structure that most hypothesis testing follows one way or another.

 The **first** component is the distance or deviation between the estimated value and the null hypothesis.
 Consider example 2.
 Even if it is the case that $\phi = 0$, it is very likely the estimated value will not be exactly zero.